MENU

 Personal Overview

-Dr. Addante earned a BA in Psychology from The College of New Jersey and a PhD in Neuroscience at UC Davis as a Diversity Fellow of the American Psychological Association, then completed a Post-doctoral Fellowship in Neuroimaging with University of Texas at Dallas with UT-Southwestern Medical School, and is currently a 3-time consecutive winner of an LRP Award from the National Institute of Neurological Disorders and Stroke and an LRP Fellow from the National Institute of Health.
-Additional advanced coursework has included specialized courses at Cold Spring Harbor Laboratories, Woods Hole Marine Biological Laboratory, and the Massachusetts Institute of Technology; he is a Reviewer for many of top journals in the field and is currently an Associate Editor of Frontiers in Psychology: Neuropsychology, and a Fellow of the Psychonomics Society.
+Dr. Addante earned a BA in Psychology from The College of New Jersey and a PhD in Neuroscience at UC Davis as a Diversity Fellow of the American Psychological Association, then completed a Post-doctoral Fellowship in Neuroimaging with University of Texas at Dallas with UT-Southwestern Medical School, and is a 3-time winner of an LRP Award from the National Institute of Neurological Disorders and Stroke and an LRP Fellow from the National Institute of Health.
+Additional advanced coursework has included specialized courses at Cold Spring Harbor Laboratories, Woods Hole Marine Biological Laboratory, and the Massachusetts Institute of Technology; he is a Reviewer for many of top journals in the field, on the Editorial Board of Neuroimage and is an Associate Editor of Frontiers in Psychology: Neuropsychology, and a Fellow of the Psychonomics Society.
 Research work has focused on human memory, brain states, and metacognition, as well as studies of operational teams in isolated, confined, and extreme (ICE) environments analogs for space travel.
 He is the only psychologist to crew NASA’s largest psychology study for space travel (called the Human Exploration Research Analog, HERA Mission XIV), and has been a Principal Investigator of NASA studies investigating astronaut cognition (NASA Extreme Environment Mission Operations, NEEMO).
 The overarching goal of these projects is to contribute to our understanding of humans in long duration space flight for success in exploration-class missions at the lunar surface and Mars.

 Current Courses

-Graduate Courses: Biological Foundations of Behavior; Research Supervision
+2. Graduate Research Supervision

 Selected Publications